 The ingredients needed to make zucchini soup include the following:

 - Zucchini.
-Four medium-sized zucchinis are needed, about 1½ pounds.
+Four medium-sized zucchinis are used, about 1 ½ pounds.

 - Onion.
 A finely chopped sweet onion is best.
-A brown or yellow onion can also be substituted.
+A white or yellow one can also be substituted.

 - Garlic.
 Fresh, whole garlic cloves give a nice pop of flavor.

 - Yogurt.
-Regular, plain, unflavored yogurt or a dairy-free yogurt can be used interchangeably.
+Regular, plain, unflavored yogurt or a dairy-free option can be used interchangeably.

 - Broth.
 Keep this recipe vegetarian by using vegetable broth.
 A regular sodium broth is recommended, but a reduced sodium may be substituted.
 You can also use chicken broth if that’s what you have available.